 - Compatible with LM-, PM-, and PS- model thermopile sensors, and OP-2 and LM-2 model optical sensors.
-No adapters required. - Displays beam position with LM-model sensors - Supports 5-digit resolution with thermopile and optical sensors (user-selectable). - Large, graphical display with backlight.
+No adapters required. - Displays beam position with LM-model sensors - Supports 5-digit resolution with thermopile and optical sensors (user-selectable). - Pyroelectric: - Measures energy to 10000 pps and captures every pulse to 1000 pps with J-model and EnergyMax sensors.
+Streams data over USB to 1000 Hz.
+Also measures rep. rate and calculates average power.
+(LabMax is not compatible with the legacy LM-P model energy sensors.) - Large, graphical display with backlight.
 Ergonomic interface with easily accessible buttons for all features and modes.
 Flexible positioning of the display allows viewing from many angles. - Digital tuning indicators horizontal bar and trend chart formats with peak indicators. - Onboard statistics (mean, minimum, maximum, standard deviation, range, three stability parameters, dose, and missed pulses).
 Display up to six user-selectable statistical parameters at a time. - Data logging can be performed directly to a USB flash drive, or up to 400,000 points can be retained onboard the meter.
-The meter has a file management system that allows naming and renaming files, auto increments file names for repetitive logging events, supports folder creation and renaming, and transfers files and folders from onboard memory to USB flash drive. - USB and RS-232 computer interfaces with full host control and drivers for both VisualBasic and LabVIEWTM programmers.
-Plug-and-play applications software is also supplied standard, along with USB and RS-232 cables. - Analog output with user-selectable full-scale voltage of 1, 2 or 4V.
-RCA-to-BNC converter included (standard). - External trigger input with user-selectable slope and trigger delay. - Field-upgradeable meter internal software and operating system, with updates available on the Coherent website or e-mailed directly to the user.
+The meter has a file management system that allows naming and renaming files, auto increments file names for repetitive logging events, supports folder creation and renaming, and transfers files and folders from onboard memory to USB flash drive. - USB, RS-232, and GPIB (LabMax-TOP w/GPIB model only) computer interfaces with full host control and drivers for both VisualBasic and LabVIEWTM programmers.
+Plug-and-play applications software is also supplied standard, along with USB and RS-232 cables (an optional GPIB cable is also available through Coherent). - Analog output with user-selectable full-scale voltage of 1, 2 or 4V.
+RCA-to-BNC converter included (standard). - External trigger input with user-selectable slope and trigger delay.

+- Field-upgradeable meter internal software and operating system, with updates available on the Coherent website or e-mailed directly to the user.
 This feature ensures that you always have the latest LabMax features. - Li-ion battery powered (4400 mAh pack standard), as well as the ability to operate with an AC power adapter (PSE and UL approved).
 Meter contains a smart charging circuit onboard to charge the rechargeable battery pack and the display has a battery level indicator.
-AC power adapter and cord are included.

-- LabVIEW Instrument Driver that can be used with USB or RS-232 interfaces. - Applications software that allows you to plug the meter into your PC and immediately analyze data and log it to a file.
+AC power adapter and cord are included. - LabVIEW Instrument Driver that can be used with USB, RS-232, or GPIB interfaces. - Applications software that allows you to plug the meter into your PC and immediately analyze data and log it to a file.
 The software is contained on the CD that ships with the meter and will also be available on our website as a free download.